NicolasCARPi/lab-knowledge/image-analysis/python.md

 * Follow [PEP-8](https://www.python.org/dev/peps/pep-0008/) standard
 * Use a [linter](https://www.pylint.org/) to check code as you write

+Optionally you can have a look at the [Jupyter Notebook](https://jupyter.org/) project.
+It can be useful for visualizing block of codes and running them independently.
+My opinion is that it gets very quickly hard to manage a big program with it (it's also a PITA with git), but for short things, it can be useful.

 ## Going further

 * Add type hinting and check it with [mypy](http://www.mypy-lang.org/)